-Step Desc ription 3 In Vis the op mana you n When suect to the SBM Server sual Studio, when adding or getting a project to source control, you have ption to specify the SBM server that contains the solution you will use to ge your issues.
-If you did not specify the SBM server at that time, or if seed to change the SBM server connection, complete this procedure.
-If you connect to a SBM server, you also login as a specific user.
-See sping into SBM" on page 207.
-4 From repor For ex assign You co the Issues view, you can display all issues that are available via listing ts in your IDE folder, or that have been added directly to your IDE folder. xample, this may include specific reports that list only issues that are ned to you. an then modify these issues, and even submit new issues.
-See laying Reports and Issues" on page 208 and "Submitting and Modifying s" on page 208.
+Step Des cription 3 In V the mar you Whe risual Studio, when adding or getting a project to source control, you have option to specify the SBM server that contains the solution you will use to hage your issues.
+If you did not specify the SBM server at that time, or if need to change the SBM server connection, complete this procedure.
+In you connect to a SBM server, you also login as a specific user.
+See agging into SBM" on page 207.
+4 From report For assi You riew, modify, and submit issues In the Issues view, you can display all issues that are available via listing Interest in your IDE folder, or that have been added directly to your IDE folder.
+In example, this may include specific reports that list only issues that are gned to you.
+In the modify these issues, and even submit new issues.
+See splaying Reports and Issues on page 208 and "Submitting and Modifying lies" on page 208.
 5 Associate issues with revisions of files The SBM integration to Version Manager also allows you to associate issues with specific revisions of files.
 When you associate an issue with a file, a Version Control History section is added to the issues, that tracks information about the revisions of the files.
 A version label with the issue ID can also be assigned to the associated revision.
 See "Associating Issues" on page 209. for details.
-1 .
-Activate the issue.
+To associate issues: 1 2 Activate the issue.
 This places the issue in a queue of issues that you can optionally choose to associate with files when you check them in.
-1 Work on the files that are affected by the issue.
-For example, you may need to edit specific source code files to resolve a problem described in a specific issue.
-1 Check in the files.
+Work on the files that are affected by the issue.
+For example, you may need to edit specific source code files to resolve a problem described in a 3 Check in the files.
 When you check in, you have the option to associate the files with any (or all) of the currently activated issues.
 At this time, you can choose specifically which issues the files will be associated with.
 If the files you are checking in effectively end your portion of the work to address the issues, you can also choose to deactivate the issues.